wkklavis/DAPSAM/README.md

 ## Acknowledgement

 We appreciate the developers of [Segment Anything Model](https://github.com/facebookresearch/segment-anything).
-The code of DAPSAM is built upon [SAMed](https://github.com/hitachinsk/SAMed), and we express our gratitude to these awesome projects.
+The code of DAPSAM is built upon [SAMed](https://github.com/hitachinsk/SAMed), and we express our gratitude to these projects.